Monitor and guard your credit rating

 This simplified method uses nine variables instead of the usual sixteen.
 Their algorithm will compute the credit scores by designating or assigning 100 as a foundation score.
 From these base score, they either add or minus making the range of score from 50 up to 250.
 The lower the score, the more desirable it is as credit scores.

 For those consumers with no credit records or whose credit histories are lacking, they will create a program which will specifically cater to these groups of creditors to somehow uplift their credit ratings.

-With the continued research and study on the needs of the consumers, these credit scoring bureaus will truly make a difference to the lending and/or insurance world.
+With the continued research and study on the needs of the consumers, these credit scoring bureaus will genuinely make a difference to the lending and insurance world.